binerogroup/documentation/networking/router/launching-a-router/cloud-management-portal.rst

 .. note::

-   In order to connect instances to the router, it will also need a :doc:`network <../../network/index>` and a :doc:`subnet <../../subnet/index>` configured.
+   To connect instances to the router, it will also need a :doc:`network <../../network/index>` and a :doc:`subnet <../../subnet/index>` configured.

 ..  seealso::